chdean/chdean.github.io/_posts/2016-09-01-common-words-python.md

 ---
-published: false
+title: Detecting Common Words in Python
+date: 2016-09-01
+layout: post
 ---
-## Detecting Common Words in Python

 While working on a mapping project I needed to identify cities whose names are also common nouns, like Bend, Oregon.
 This method, which uses Unix's built-in wordlist normally saved in */usr/share/dict/words* was a quick addition: